Col de la Faucille

 Col de la Faucille is a high mountain pass in the department of Ain in the French Jura Mountains.
 It connects the town of Gex in Ain to the towns of Les Rousses and Saint-Claude in the department of Jura.

 The Tour de France has traversed this category 2 climb 41 times, starting in 1911 and most recently in 2004.

+Stage 3 of the 2026 Tour de France Femmes will traverse this climb.

 The area has become popular as a ski resort known as Mijoux - Col de la Faucille.

 The Mont Rond and the Col de la Faucille above the city of Gex in winter.